 Police and prosecutors have a duty to protect your constitutional rights.
 In their haste to arrest and convict, that duty is unfortunately often overlooked.
 If the police failed to respect your right to remain silent or failed to read your Miranda rights, we can use that to get evidence excluded from consideration in your case.

 Between us, our criminal defense attorneys have decades of experience defending clients.
-We know how to spot a violation of your constitutional rights–and we know what to do to make things right.
+We know how to spot a violation of your Constitutional rights–and we know what to do to make things right.

 Guide You Through the Criminal Justice Process

 The Texas criminal justice system is complex.
 It’s easy for inexperienced lawyers to make errors that could cost you.
-With Edgett Law Firm, you can rest assured that your case will be handled by a seasoned criminal defense lawyer with a proven track record of success.
+With the Edgett Law Firm, you can rest assured that your case will be handled by a seasoned criminal defense lawyer with a proven track record of success.

-Our lawyers in Dallas will make sure you understand your rights, your options and what might happen next.
+Our lawyers in Dallas will make sure you understand your rights, your options, and what might happen next.
 We give you the personal attention you deserve throughout the entire criminal process–so that you can breathe easy knowing that your defense is in good hands.